Browse Exhibits (17 total)

 Over the years Farmington, NH has hosted many large and small scale events, held joyous parties, celebrations, and parades often, and have honored sacrifices and hardship with memorials and reflective services.
 This exhibit contains documents, articles, and photographs detailing those activities in Farmington.

 The Burial & Cemetery Books & Documents exhibit contains documents and books detailing burial and cemetery information in Farmington, NH.
 It can be used to find persons and families that may be buried in the town limits of Farmington that are not buried at the Pine Grove Cemetery.
 Much of the information available for rural or family plots was compiled and made available by Twink Osgood.
 For information about families buried at the Pine Grove Cemetery visit them on Facebook or visit findagrave.com and conduct an online search.

 Documents, photographs, and books detailing the lives of people in the town of Farmington.

 Documents, photographs, and books detailing the small businesses, the factories, large scale businesses, and service companies in the town of Farmington.

 This exhibit includes maps, articles, and documents covering topography, position, and location in and around Farmington, NH.
 Many of the maps of the downtown area contain detailed information and keys.
 When viewing the Sanborn-Perris fire insurance maps pay great attention not only to the keys, but also to the year of the map being viewed, and how the specific information on tenants, building upgrades, etc. has changed.
 Surveys were taken regularly and though the roads and building may not change greatly between survey years, tenants and building alterations do.

-Documents, photographs, and books detailing the public libraries in the town of Farmington.
+Documents, photographs, and books detailing the contributions of important organizations in the town of Farmington.